msabrishami/isc-website-mjhp/markdowns/arrival.md

 Whether you're arriving by plane, ship, or car, it's at a POE where U.S. Customs and Border Protection (CBP) officers will inspect travelers and their belongings, ensuring compliance with immigration, customs, and agriculture regulations.

-The complete list of the POEs can be found on [CBP’s website](https://www.cbp.gov/about/contact/ports).
+The complete list of the POEs can be found on <a href="https://www.cbp.gov/about/contact/ports">CBP’s website</a>.
 There are more than 20 POEs in California.
 Some of the famous ones are:

 * Los Angeles International Airport-Cargo Operations (LAX), California - 2720
 * San Diego (SAN International Airport), California - 2501